hyundai-robotics/doc-hi6-cube-interference/book.md

 # About the Manual

-This manual explains the fundamentals, structure, and application methods of the cube-interference check function of the HD Hyundai Robotics Hi6 controller.
+This manual explains the fundamentals, structure, and application methods of the cube-interference check function of the HD Hyundai Robotics ${cont_model} controller.
 Each chapter describes not only the basic operation procedures but also how to use simple application functions.

 This manual may be provided as a reference for customers who have purchased HD Hyundai Robotics products, or used as internal training material for educational purposes.